TelmoFari/model-complex/README.md

 Model Evaluation and Saving:

-During training the model is evaluated and saved in a model-complex-ia folder.
+During training, the model is evaluated and automatically saved in the model-complex-ia folder.

 Configuration Hyperparameters: